nupurkmr9/vision-aided-gan/README.md

 * `device`: device for off-the-shelf model weights.

 ### Vision-aided StyleGAN3 training
-Please see [stylegan3](https://github.com/nupurkmr9/vision_aided_module/tree/main/stylegan3) README for training StyleGAN3 models with our method.
+Please see [stylegan3](https://github.com/nupurkmr9/vision-aided-gan/tree/main/stylegan3) README for training StyleGAN3 models with our method.

 ### Vision-aided BigGAN training
-Please see [biggan](https://github.com/nupurkmr9/vision_aided_module/tree/main/biggan) README for training BigGAN models with our method.
+Please see [biggan](https://github.com/nupurkmr9/vision-aided-gan/tree/main/biggan) README for training BigGAN models with our method.

 ### To add you own pretrained Model

-create the class file to extract pretrained features as `vision_aided_module/<custom_model>.py`.
-Add the class path in the `class_name_dict` in `vision_aided_module.cvmodel.CVBackbone` class.
-Update the architecture of trainable classifier head over pretrained features in `vision_aided_module.cv_discriminator`.
+create the class file to extract pretrained features as `vision_module/<custom_model>.py`.
+Add the class path in the `class_name_dict` in `vision_module.cvmodel.CVBackbone` class.
+Update the architecture of trainable classifier head over pretrained features in `vision_module.cv_discriminator`.
 Reinstall library via `pip install .`